top of page

 Using all the study results from their Electromyography assessments of participants finding the optimal exercises based on either peak or average muscle activation during a sample of chest exercises, the below are the optimal chest pectoral exercises:

-• Overall Chest Exercise: Barbell Flat Bench Press
+• Overall Chest Exercise: Barbell Flat Bench Press: 4 sets of 6-8 repetitions

 bottom of page